 The route starts from the top of the Maschgenkamm gondola and loops around the large bowl, framed by Hoch Camatsch, Magerrain, Spitzmeilen and the Lauiboden valley.
 We parked in Oberterzen and took two gondolas up to the start, arriving about 11am (about the latest you can start this walk).
 From there followed the route without too much trouble - Jules doing an excellent job as navigatizonesmeister.
 I found the route quite hard work, either the altitude or perhaps a slight cold, or maybe the fact that we were trying to keep moving steadily to ensure that we made the last gondola down.
 Anyway, it was a non-trival day for me (although Jules didn't seem to have much trouble).
 We made good progress, stopping briefly at the top of Saechsmoor and Hoch Camatsch to catch our breath.
 We decided that we were making good enough time to do the whole route, and so did the extra loop around the Madseeli before dropping down to the Spitzmeilenhuette for a late lunch.
 From there it was a fairly brisk walk back to Maschgenkamm on good paths.
 We arrived in plenty of time for the last gondola (about 30 minutes to spare), but wouldn't have liked it to be much tighter.

-Overall the 10.85 miles with 3,300 ft ascent/descent took us about 6 hours (including stops for breaks and lunch) and I'd rate it T2, but harder work than the statistics would suggest.
+Overall the 17.5km with 1000m ascent/descent took us about 6 hours (including stops for breaks and lunch) and I'd rate it T2, but harder work than the statistics would suggest.
 The GPX plot of our route is here.

 With yet another rainy Sunday forecast, Jules and I decided that a walk would be more appropriate than a cycle ride, and we headed off to try walk from the Rother book Rund um den Zurichsee - #15 Bauma circular.